 However, studies have shown that risk of death from these conditions can also return to normal following weight loss.
 Within the first 6 months after undergoing bariatric weight-loss surgery, patients may no longer be required to take medications for these conditions.
 Additionally, women who were earlier struggling with infertility prior to undergoing bariatric surgery will find that conception is now possible after surgery.

 Following a successful bariatric surgery treatment, most patients recover from surgery quite quickly & without any complications.
 Average hospital stays for patients who have undergone Roux-En-Y gastric bypass procedure is usually between 2 – 4 days.
-Typically, patients who have undergone laparoscopic gastric banding procedure stay at hospital only for one or two days.
+Typically, patients who have undergone laparoscopic gastric banding procedure stay at the hospital only for one or two days.

 According to guidelines set out by body mass index scale, it recommends a BMI of 18.5 – 24.9 as normally ideal body weight.
 Using the BMI calculator, people can find out their current BMI & ideal BMI.